Redang

 I stopped at Ayu Mayang to visit Mr. Yap Chuan Bin but he had returned to the mainland so I spoke briefly to the chef instead.
 He mentioned they were planning to renovate the resort at the end of the year.

-The new resort between Coral and Holiday is called Desagreen Redang Beach Resort.
+The new resort between Coral and Holiday was called Desagreen Redang Beach Resort.
 According to the sign in front, it would have 6 bungalow chalets, 2 family chalets, 12 double-storey twin chalets and 6 single-storey twin chalets when completed.
 It would also have a clubhouse, pool and spa.
 Nothing was mentioned about the proposed date of completion.

 Last stop was at Redang Holiday.
 Met a lady there (Florence?) who informed me that Tan and Diana were managing the mainland office in KT now and spent less time on the island.
 Holiday had also undergone some renovations.
 The dining hall had moved and what used to be the dining area was now used as a multi-purpose entertainment area.
 They had also built a few new double-storey chalets.

-6 July
+6 Jul

 Our morning dive saw us changing sites to Kerengga after we found the currents at Mak Cantik too strong.
 Kerengga was supposed to be 'sting ray city' but they must have gone on holiday as we only saw one ray.
 We returned to the dive centre to find my cousin Chee Faun waiting for us - he had arrived this morning to join me in Redang for a night before heading out to Tenggol.